azu/react-routing-resolver/README.md

 # react-routing-resolver

-React Router component, but does't mount component.
-It is just resolver.
+React Routing component, but It does't mount component.
+It just resolve routing.

 ## Install